hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

   - The endpoint lists allowances set by both `ConsensusApproveAllowance` and `CryptoApproveAllowance` transactions
   - Topic IDs are valid parameters for the `spender.id` field
-  - The response will include the new `amount_per_message` field, for allowances created by `CyrptoApproveAllowance` the value will be `null`
+  - The response will include the new `amount_per_message` field, for allowances created by `CryptoApproveAllowance` the value will be `null`

   ```json